neilveil/mumpui/readme.md

-# MumpUI - A clean & elegant design system
+# MumpUI - A light-weight Flexible & Elegant Design System for Developers

 Welcome to MumpUI, where creativity meets simplicity in the world of ReactJS development! 🌟